Kin selection

 According to Hamilton's rule, kin selection causes genes to increase in frequency when the genetic relatedness of a recipient to an actor multiplied by the benefit to the recipient is greater than the reproductive cost to the actor.
 Hamilton proposed two mechanisms for kin selection.
 First, kin recognition allows individuals to be able to identify their relatives.
 Second, in viscous populations, populations in which the movement of organisms from their place of birth is relatively slow, local interactions tend to be among relatives by default.
 The viscous population mechanism makes kin selection and social cooperation possible in the absence of kin recognition.
-In this case, nurture kinship, the treatment of individuals as kin as a result of living together, is sufficient for kin selection, given reasonable assumptions about population dispersal rates.
-Note that kin selection is not the same thing as group selection, where natural selection is believed to act on the group as a whole.
+In this case, nurture kinship, the interaction between related individuals, simply as a result of living in each other's proximity, is sufficient for kin selection, given reasonable assumptions about population dispersal rates.
+Kin selection is not the same thing as group selection, where natural selection is believed to act on the group as a whole.

 In humans, altruism is both more likely and on a larger scale with kin than with unrelated individuals; for example, humans give presents according to how closely related they are to the recipient.
 In other species, vervet monkeys use allomothering, where related females such as older sisters or grandmothers often care for young, according to their relatedness.
 The social shrimp Synalpheus regalis protects juveniles within highly related colonies.

 Historical overview

 Charles Darwin was the first to discuss the concept of kin selection (without using that term).
 In On the Origin of Species, he wrote about the conundrum represented by altruistic sterile social insects that:

 In this passage "the family" and "stock" stand for a kin group.
 These passages and others by Darwin about kin selection are highlighted in D.J.
 Futuyma's textbook of reference Evolutionary Biology and in E. O. Wilson's Sociobiology.

-The earliest mathematically formal treatments of kin selection were by R.A.
+Kin selection was briefly referred to by R.A.
 Fisher in 1930 and J.B.S.
 Haldane in 1932 and 1955.
 J.B.S.
-Haldane fully grasped the basic quantities and considerations in kin selection, famously writing "I would lay down my life for two brothers or eight cousins".
+Haldane grasped the basic quantities in kin selection, famously writing "I would lay down my life for two brothers or eight cousins".
 Haldane's remark alluded to the fact that if an individual loses its life to save two siblings, four nephews, or eight cousins, it is a "fair deal" in evolutionary terms, as siblings are on average 50% identical by descent, nephews 25%, and cousins 12.5% (in a diploid population that is randomly mating and previously outbred).
 But Haldane also joked that he would truly die only to save more than a single identical twin of his or more than two full siblings.
 In 1955 he clarified:

-W. D. Hamilton, in 1963 and especially in 1964 popularised the concept and the more thorough mathematical treatment given to it by George Price.